 What Do You Do In France On Neighbours Day?

-On or around the last Friday of May, you gather with people from your neighbourhood at a designated area during l’heure d’apero (cocktail hour around 6 p.m. in the evening) to eat, drink, be merry and to get know your neighbours a little better.
+On or around the last Friday of May, people around France meet in designated areas in their neighbourhood for ‘l’heure de l’apèro’ (Apero time) to eat, drink, be merry, and get to know their neighbours in France a little better.

 “What makes an ideal neighbour?”

-That pathetic response confirmed the lack of community spirit so in 1999, Périfan created an initiative to tackle the anonymity and distance between neighbours and help neighbours across France to meet, get to know each other so as to instill a sense of community and maintain strong bonds.
-Today It’s known as La Fête des Voisins.
+That pathetic response confirmed the lack of community spirit.
+In 1999, Périfan created an initiative to tackle the anonymity and distance between neighbours.

 Most of us never really take the time to get to know our neighbours.
-Life gets in the way or an opportunity never presents itself and before you know it months maybe years have passed.
+Life gets in the way, or an opportunity never presents itself, and before you know it, months and years have passed.

 We attended this annual neighbourhood gathering for four straight years and made many new friends this way.
 Our neighbours have given us so much insight into real French culture that you don’t normally get to see or learn about from guidebooks or museums, which is one of the biggest challenges of living in France as a foreigner.